ITIN Application and Certification Services

 The IRS has a hotline that can be used to check the status of your ITIN application in case of a processing delay.

 Save Your Time!
-Let U.S. Tax IQ Help with Your ITIN Application!
+Let the U.S. Tax Law Help with Your ITIN Application!

 As mentioned above, applying by yourself involves sending the IRS originals or notarized and apostilled documents confirming your identity, and this process can get lengthy and expensive.
 Let us help you with your ITIN application!